dignifiedalpaca/blog/README.md

 To help you edit what you want, this is an overview of the code organization:

-- To customize the pages, components and style, you can look into the `pages/` folder
+- To customize the pages, components and style, you can look into the `templates/` folder
 - To look at the "business logic", you can check the file `blog.ts`
-- The hono server and blog creation function are located in the `mod.ts` file.
+- The hono server and blog creation function are located in the `mod.ts`, `server.tsx` and `cli.ts` files.

 Note: If you want to customize the layout, you should deactivate the cache in your config.